jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 2

--Repeat the same process for our 2nd vm but using Ubuntu for the operating system.
+-  Repeat the same process for our 2nd vm but using Ubuntu for the operating system.

--again name it whatever you want.
+-  Again name it whatever you want.

--set the resource group to the same one created for the first virtual machine.
+-  Set the resource group to the same one created for the first virtual machine.

--keep the size of the vcpus the same as the first machine
+-  Keep the size of the vcpus the same as the first machine

-    -also use the same location in the first one we used west US 3
+    -  Also use the same location in the first one we used west US 3

-Change authentication to "Password"
+-  Change authentication to "Password"
 </p>
 <br />